 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data through April 2018 from all 13,433 horizontal wells in North Dakota that started production since 2005.
+These interactive presentations contain the latest oil & gas production data from all 14,703 horizontal wells in North Dakota that started production from 2005 onward, through April.

 The ‘Advanced Insights’ presentation is displayed below: